ignatandrei/console_to_saas/Chapter06/readme.md

 # Chapter 06 - Our second external client: Ecosystem/ Versioning / CI

-Our second client has different types of contracts that needs to be considered.
+Our second client has different types of contracts that need to be considered.
 Having 2 clients that needs to run the same code, but to work differently it is a challenging task.
 Thus, we could address this problem using two approaches:
 1. Create a different branch for each client
 2. Have a single branch of code, but allow through configuration to work differently There is no perfect or easy solution, so let’s make a comparison and see which one fits better